LiamS-H/card-confluence2.0/README.md

 ## Autocomplete
  - [X] Add autocomplete when nothing is selected to select an argument
- - [ ] Dynamic suggestions that hide for example silly cards, or restrict creature types by format
+ - [ ] Dynamic suggestions that hide for example silly card names, or restrict creature types by format
  - [ ] Typing @query will start a code block for the name and then the rest of the query

 ## Linting